 Students can get college credit through the AP exams, dual credit, or CLEP tests.
 For dual credit classes, the credits need to be transferred to NMSU from the college earned (unless it is a campus that is part of the NMSU system – then it’s concurrent enrollment).
 AP exam results also need to be sent to NMSU for the student to get credit for the work.
 CLEP classes are tests available (for a fee).
 If the test is passed, the student will receive credit for that course.

 A student’s first semester depends on the math that the student is ready for.
 Several first semester scenarios are given under the First Semester Classes.
 Once you know what math you need to take, you can find the recommended course schedule for that math level.

-The curriculum is provided under Undergraduate Curriculum.
-Students are strongly encouraged to attend a New Student Orientation where they can take the Math Placement test, meet their adviser (and go over the curriculum, get registered, and take care of housing, financial aid, or anything else needed.
+Incoming students are required to complete an Aggie Welcome and Orientation event before registering for classes, where they can take the Math Placement test, meet with an adviser, go over the curriculum, get registered, and take care of housing, financial aid, and anything else needed!